Eating Disorders

 Management

-• Addressing other areas of life, such as relationships and past experiences
+• Addressing other psychosocial factors, such as depression, anxiety and relationships

-Severe cases may require admission for observed refeeding and monitoring for refeeding syndrome.
+Severe cases may require compulsory admission for observed refeeding and monitoring for refeeding syndrome.

 Refeeding Syndrome